UCSC-Treehouse/pipelines/treeshop.md

 Treeshop is a cheap and cheerful option to process 10's to up to 100 samples at a time.
 Larger scale projects will require a more sophisticated distributed computing approach.
 If you are not comfortable ssh'ng into various machines, running docker, and scp'ng results around then you may want to find someone that is before trying Treeshop.

+To set up multiple machines to process large amounts of samples you can give the `fab up` command a numeric variable input.
+For example, to spin up 5 machines type:

+    fab up:5

+When processing multiple samples you will need to format your manifest.txt appropriately.
+Each sample name will need to be placed on a separate line.
+For example:

+    1. TEST1
+    2. TEST2
+    3. TEST3
+    etc.

+The fabfile will automatically assign the docker-machines samples to run.

+WARNING: When running `fab process`, it will automatically stop currently running docker-machines in order to work on the newly assigned samples.
+Either make sure your docker-machines have finished processing their samples or restrict which machines are available by using the hosts parameter.
+[Fabfile hosts](http://docs.fabfile.org/en/1.14/usage/execution.html#globally-via-the-command-line).

 While running 'fab top' will show you what dockers are running on each machine.
 After an initial delay copying the fastqs over you should see the alpine running (calculating md5) and then rnaseq.